Skip to content

 bash

-rm templates; mkdir plugin
+rm -f templates; mkdir plugin

 Now that we've created the plugin/ directory we're going to created a simple plugin.go file that'll implement the Implementation interface and prints helloWorld when the helloWorld function is called.